bvandewe/tools-provider/docs/architecture/overview.md

 ## System Overview

-The MCP Tools Provider is a **dynamic projection engine** that discovers, normalizes, and serves MCP (Model Context Protocol) tools to AI Agents.
+The MCP Tools Provider is a **dynamic tool aggregation engine** that discovers, normalizes, and serves tools from multiple upstream sources to AI Agents.
+It supports:

+- **OpenAPI Sources** - REST APIs with OpenAPI 3.x specifications
+- **MCP Sources** - Model Context Protocol servers (local plugins or remote)
+- **Built-in Tools** - Utility tools bundled with the provider

 ```mermaid
 flowchart TB